 MEDOC travel insurance is an annual plan that covers an unlimited number of trips that are either 17 or 35 days' duration or less, depending upon which option is selected.
 (For an additional fee, longer trips can be covered.).
-It includes trip cancellation and interruption insurance, is the first payer for out-of-province emergency medical expenses, and has a 90-day stability clause (rather than the 180-day stability period required by a number of other companies).
+It includes trip cancellation and interruption insurance.
+If you have the MEDOC travel insurance and medical expenses, the MEDOC insurance serves as the first payer for out-of-province emergency medical expenses.
+The MEDOC insurance has a 90-day stability clause (rather than the 180-day stability period required by a number of other companies).
 As of May 2021, approximately 180 UBC emeriti and their spouses had MEDOC travel insurance.

-Additional information about the MEDOC plan may be found at UBC Emeritus College (johnson.ca) or by calling 1.866.606.3362
+Additional information about the MEDOC plan may be found at

+UBC Emeritus College (johnson.ca)

+or by calling 1.866.606.3362